rm365281/IADT-F3/README.md

 - **Ollama:** Used for LLM inference and management.

+- **LM Studio:** Used for Fine Tunned LLM inference and management.

 - **Docker Compose:** For containerized deployment and service management.

 ## Data Sources